-The Complicated Reality of JFK Jr. and Carolyn Bessette's Relationship
+The Complicated Reality of John F. Kennedy Jr. and Carolyn Bessette's Tragic, Legendary Love Story - E!
+Online

 According to America's Reluctant Prince, Carolyn's mother, Ann Freeman, had openly questioned during her wedding toast whether John was the right man for her daughter.

-Anthony, however, tempered the awkwardness with his best man toast.
+Anthony, however, tempered the awkwardness with his best man speech.
 "We all know why John would marry Carolyn," he said.
 "She is smart, beautiful and charming...What does she see in John?
 A person who over the years has taken pleasure in teasing me, playing nasty tricks and, in general, torturing me.
 Well, some of the things that I guess might have attracted Carolyn to John are his caring, his charm, and his very big heart of gold."

-Also, before they got married, Carolyn had become increasingly involved with George, much to the consternation of John's partner, Michael Berman, who ended up selling his half of the magazine in 1997.
-Carolyn also, incidentally, missed having her own career, but she wasn't sure what she wanted to do—or could do, thanks to her outsized celebrity—next.
+Carolyn had also become increasingly involved with George, much to the consternation of John's partner, Michael Berman, who ended up selling his half of the magazine in 1997.
+Incidentally, Carolyn missed having her own career, but she wasn't sure what she wanted to do—or could do, thanks to her outsized celebrity—next.

-Then, in 1998, John, an adventurous outdoorsman who was always trying to go faster or higher or to somewhere more remote, took up flying—something his mother had pleaded with him not to do when she was alive.
+Then, in 1998, John, an adventurous outdoorsman who was always trying to go faster or higher or to somewhere more remote, took up flying—something his mother, when she was alive, had pleaded with him not to do.

-"Please don't do it.
-There have been too many deaths in the family already," Jackie told her only son, according to Christopher Andersen's The Good Son: JFK Jr. and the Mother He Loved.
-Two of JFK's siblings, Joseph Jr. and Kathleen "Kick" Kennedy were killed in air crashes in the 1940s, while Ethel Kennedy lost both parents in a plane crash in 1955 and, 11 years later, one of her brothers.
+"Please don't do it," Jackie told her only son, according to Christopher Andersen's The Good Son: JFK Jr. and the Mother He Loved.
+"There have been too many deaths in the family already."

+Two of President Kennedy's older siblings, Joseph Jr. and Kathleen "Kick" Kennedy, were killed in air crashes in the 1940s, while Ethel Kennedy lost both of her parents in a plane crash in 1955 and, 11 years later, one of her brothers.
 Ted Kennedy had also been severely injured in a crash that killed two other people in 1964.
 Jackie's stepson, Alexander Onassis, was killed in a crash shortly after takeoff in 1974.
 According to Maurice Tempelsman, Jackie's partner for the last 14 years of her life, she had a premonition of John dying behind the controls of a plane.

-As it turned out, Carolyn didn't really want John to become a pilot either, and she never flew with him without an instructor in the plane with them (and neither would Tempelsman or Ted Kennedy).
+As it turned out, Carolyn didn't really want John to become a pilot either, and she never flew with him (and neither would Tempelsman or Ted Kennedy) without an instructor onboard.
 She knew how absentminded he could be—he was always losing his wallet or keys, she said—and she worried about his attention span.
 "I don't trust him," she unabashedly told a waitress at the Martha's Vineyard airport café while waiting for her husband one day, per Andersen.

 In May 1999, John crashed an ultralight powered parachute (basically a glider, but with a propeller) and broke his right ankle.